Right of abode in Macau: Rights and privileges

 Permanent residents have the unrestricted right to live and work in Macau and cannot be deported from the territory, regardless of their nationality.
 They are required to register for Macau Resident Identity Cards, eligible for welfare benefits, and able to vote in regional elections.
 Chinese nationals with territorial right of abode are eligible to hold Macao Special Administrative Region passports, stand for office in the Legislative Assembly, and can serve as principal officials of the government.
 Those who additionally do not possess right of abode in foreign countries are eligible for election as Chief Executive.

+Macau permanent residents do not have automatic residence or employment rights in mainland China.
+The central government issues Home Return Permits to residents who are Chinese citizens for travel purposes and Residence Permits if they intend to reside or work in the mainland for longer than six months.
+Macau permanent residents are also subject to immigration controls in Hong Kong, and must obtain permits if living there for more than six months and also working, and studying.